Ultimate Greek Seasoning for a Mediterranean Meal

 Some links in this post may be affiliate links.
 That means I might make a small commission on qualifying purchases if you click the link.
 There is no extra cost to you.

 Greek food, and Mediterranean food in general, is bright and flavorful.
 It includes lots of bright flavors that go well with a variety of meats and veggies.
-The basis of the flavors can be achieved with just a few seasonings to make a Greek spice blend.
+The basis of the flavors can be achieved with just a few seasonings to make a spice blend that creates most greek cuisine.
 This spice blend is perfect to make a marinade, a salad dressing, or to sprinkle over veggies you want to roast.
 It’s so easy to make and have prepared ahead of time!

 It can’t really get much easier than measuring herbs, stirring them up and storing them in a jar.
 If you want to get a little more complicated, you could grind the mix up in a coffee grinder.